Tuesday, September 15, 2009

-On my journey back to Vancouver I was browsing through this book which I had just picked up while visiting Victoria finding to my chagrin that a number of the photos bore incorrect captions including a picture of the female mummy found in the coffin of Ahmes Nofretari labeled as the mummy of Siptah.
+On my journey back to Vancouver I was browsing through this book which I had just picked up while visiting Victoria finding, to my chagrin, that a number of the photos bore incorrect captions including a picture of the female mummy found in the coffin of Ahmes Nofretari labeled as the mummy of Siptah.
 On page 16 the sentence says "Although the purifying bacteria.." when it should be "putrefying bacteria", makes one wonder if the editor was asleep during the production of this book.
 Being only 25 pages into it I have already found a half dozen mistakes, we are off to a very clumsy start!

 That is not to say nothing original was said in contrary I learned a number of interesting details but there were still more mistakes.
 From here the author is on to a history of fictitious books and movies all featuring our bandaged friend committing acts of brute murder.

-At the end of the book I reflected on the errors which I had found realizing these mistakes were in relation to labelling of pictures and poor editorial production they in no way detracted from the strong presentation by the author.
+At the end of the book, I reflected on the errors which I had found realizing these mistakes were in relation to the labelling of pictures and poor editorial production they in no way detracted from the strong presentation by the author.
 Having said that I have my doubts whether I would give this book to a child knowing that it possessed a fair amount of misinformation.